 Governments and societies around the world are under sustained and increasing pressure to address one of the greatest challenges of our times: providing protection and assistance to the rising number of people displaced across the globe.
-Approximately 80 million people are now forcibly displaced – including more than 26 million refugees, 1.4 million of whom have been identified by the United Nations refugee agency (UNHCR).
+Approximately 80 million people are now forcibly displaced – including more than 26 million refugees, 1.4 million of whom have been identified by the United Nations refugee agency (UNHCR) as in urgent need of resettlement.

 The number of resettlement places available for refugees around the world is grossly inadequate to respond to the need.
 In 2019 only 4.5% of global resettlement needs were met.
 As a result, the responsibility for the vast majority of the world’s refugees continues to be borne by less wealthy nations of the world – typically those most proximate to refugee-producing countries.